-Understanding how to effectively address substance abuse concerns and where to seek help can significantly reduce the likelihood of addiction as the teenager grows older.
-Our residential substance abuse treatment for teens* at Ridge RTC in New Hampshire and Maine utilizes individualized therapy and other programs to help teens recover from various addictions
+Understanding how to effectively address substance abuse concerns and where to seek help can significantly reduce the likelihood of addiction as a teen grows older.

 *Substance use treatment is available for teens only in conjunction with one or more mental health conditions.
 Learn more about our dual diagnosis track here.

-- Exhibiting aggressive behavior at an early age
+- Aggressive behavior at an early age

 - Insufficient parental supervision